wyostem/wyostem.github.io/intro/blog-post.md

 ### Jr/Sr High (grades 7-12)

-- STEM Robotics Computer Science Course (1st semester)
+- STEM Robotics (semester course)
-- STEM Robotics Independent Study (2nd semester)
+- 7th Grade Principles of STEM (single quarter for all students)

 ## How You Can Help